buildpacks/rfcs/text/0000-lifecycle-multicall-binary-for-build.md

 Symlinking is used to map the zeroth arg passed to the binary to determine which phase will be executed.
 The flags shall be parsed accordingly and the desired phase will be invoked.
 [Reference Implementation.](https://github.com/buildpacks/lifecycle/pull/232)

+Additionally, the multicall binary will support the lifecycle phases as subcommands. `./lifecycle/lifecycle analyzer` will invoke the `analyzer` command.

 # Drawbacks
 [drawbacks]: #drawbacks

 - Confusion around the contents of a lifecycle release, which will now contain 2 binaries and multiple symlinks
 - If additional phases are introduced to the lifecycle, symlinks will have to be updated accordingly.

 # Alternatives
 [alternatives]: #alternatives

 Continue to have a separate binary for each phase of the build process

 # Prior Art
 [prior-art]: #prior-art

 [Busybox](https://busybox.net/downloads/BusyBox.html)
+This is an example of a multicall binary that also has subcommand support.

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions